alhansrisuk/etch-a-sketch/README.md

-This is a basic project from The Odin Project that utilizes Javascript and jQuery
+This is a basic project from The Odin Project that utilizes Javascript, jQuery, HTML, and CSS to develop an Etch-A-Sketch-like application.